BIGJRA/BIGJRA.github.io/reborn.md

 Accept the Ringmaster's quest next.
 We'll actually need to win a few battles in the Battle Pavilion on the left side of the Nightclub to proceed, so prepare your best team of 3.
 You can't use Megas or Z-Moves, nor the strong legendaries... so keep that in mind.

+Once you beat 4 trainers, you'll face off against this one:

+**Definitely Not Mewtwo.
+Field: Rainbow Field**
+- Probopass, Lv.
+100, @Air Balloon, Serious Nature, IVs: 10
+    - Stealth Rock
+    - Discharge
+    - Flash Cannon
+    - Earth Power
+- Amoonguss, Lv.
+100, @Black Sludge, Serious Nature, IVs: 10
+    - Spore
+    - Giga Drain
+    - Toxic
+    - Venoshock
+- Mewtwo, Lv.
+100, @Mewtwonite X, Serious Nature, IVs: 10
+    - Drain Punch
+    - Earthquake
+    - Ice Punch
+    - Psystrike

+You do have to fight one of the strongest Mega Evolutions without being able to use the same feature, but I think you can find a team that will be able to manage.
+4 randomized fights beforehand shouldn't be too terrible, I hope.

+Well, our challenger flies away after we win.
+Interesting.
+That's it for whatever that was, so... make your way a few tiles over to the legendary staging area of the Nightclub.

+## Neoteric Isle

+Head over to talk to the Ringmaster once more.
+Head over to Tanzan Mountain, make your way all the way down to the New World Door beneath the Steelix tunnel room, then head in.

 # Appendices